Want to give your home a more modern feel? Go Light!

 Here in the Midwest, many homes built prior to 1990 featured few windows, lots of small boxy rooms and dark floors.
 While energy efficient, this dated design style makes everything seem small and close.

 Today’s homeowners want open floor plans, plenty of natural light, and natural materials to brighten their living space.
-Walls are coming down to create great big rooms, skylights and bay windows are being added and dark and medium-toned hardwoods are being replaced with lighter woods to give rooms an airy, open look.
+Walls are coming down to create great big rooms, skylights and bay windows are being added and replacing dark and medium-toned hardwoods with lighter woods gives rooms an airy, open look.

-Busy wallpaper is being replaced with softer, lighter and neutral wall colors which help reflect natural light.
+Replacing busy wallpaper with softer, lighter and neutral wall colors helps reflect natural light.
 White painted brick and sheer window coverings matched with lighter furniture completes the look.